The Wellington region is at Alert Level 2. Massey COVID-19 information.

-The Master of Arts has reduced from 240 to 180 credits.
-This means you can now complete an MA in three semesters of full-time study.
-If you study part-time, an MA will normally take three years to complete.Massey is ranked in the world’s top 250 universities for psychology by the Quacquarelli Symonds (QS) ranking.
+You can complete an MA in three semesters of full-time study.
+If you study part-time, an MA will normally take three years to complete.

 The knowledge of human behaviour and interactions that you’ll gain from a Master of Arts (Psychology) will be useful in many careers including:

 - scientific research.

 If you want to be a registered psychologist, you can explore your qualification options in our psychology pathways tool.

 New Zealand is a great place to study.
 Massey University’s reputation is supported by our international rankings, accreditations and associations.
 We are rated five star plus by the QS World University Rankings.

 Massey University has small class sizes, and our lecturers and staff are friendly and approachable.

 As an international student, there are entry requirements that will apply to you.
 We recommend that you apply at least three months before your anticipated start date so your application can be processed in time.
 There are additional steps you will need to take.
 These include obtaining a visa and travel bookings if your study is to be in New Zealand.

 All students must meet university entrance requirements to be admitted to the University.